BPA-CSIRO-Workshops/btp-module-rna-seq/handout/handout.md

 Some other parameters that we are going to use to run Tophat are listed
 below:

--g
-:   Maximum number of multihits allowed.
+-p `-g` : Maximum number of multihits allowed.
 Short reads are likely to map
     to more than one location in the genome even though these reads can have originated from only one of these regions.
 In RNA-seq we allow for a limited number of multihits, and in this case we ask Tophat to report only reads that map at most onto 2 different loci.

-–library-type
-:   Before performing any type of RNA-seq analysis you need to know a
-    few things about the library preparation.
+- `–library-type`:   Before performing any type of RNA-seq analysis you need to know a few things about the library preparation.
 Was it done using a strand-specific protocol or not?
 If yes, which strand?
 In our data the protocol was NOT strand specific.

--j
-:   Improve spliced alignment by providing Tophat with annotated splice
+- `-j`:   Improve spliced alignment by providing Tophat with annotated splice junctions.
-    junctions.
 Pre-existing genome annotation is an advantage when analysing RNA-seq data.
 This file contains the coordinates of annotated splice junctions from Ensembl.
 These are stored under the sub-directory `annotation` in a file called `ZV9.spliceSites`.

--o
-:   This specifies in which subdirectory Tophat should save the output
+- `-o`:  This specifies in which subdirectory Tophat should save the output files.
-    files.
 Given that for every run the name of the output files is the same, we specify different directories for each run.